 For domestic and global companies in the pharmaceutical, financial services, and technology industries, Meg proposes practical solutions to legal problems, always seeking the most efficient way to conduct wide-ranging discovery across multiple jurisdictions, including in multi-district litigation.
 She forges strong connections with her clients, seamlessly meeting their evolving legal needs.

-Meg is passionately committed to Lowenstein Sandler's pro bono programs.
-In 2014, she served as the Alan V. Lowenstein Fellow at Essex-Newark Legal Services, representing low-income individuals in landlord-tenant disputes, both in court and in administrative proceedings.
-She currently partners with lawyers at Prudential Financial and the Volunteer Lawyers for Justice to run a court-based pro bono clinic providing legal advice and service to low-income tenants facing eviction proceedings.
+Meg is passionately committed to the firm’s pro bono program.
+She served as the Alan V. Lowenstein fellow at Essex-Newark Legal Services, representing low income individuals in landlord-tenant disputes, both in court and in administrative proceedings.
+Meg currently partners with lawyers at Prudential Financial and Volunteer Lawyers for Justice to run a court-based pro bono clinic providing legal advice and service to low-income tenants facing eviction proceedings.

-Prior to joining the firm, Meg spent six years in the Washington, D.C. office of U.S. Senator Frank R. Lautenberg, working on judiciary and transportation policy issues.
+Prior to joining the firm, Meg spent several years working on judiciary and transportation policy issues in the Washington, D.C. office of U.S. Senator Frank R. Lautenberg.

 *Admitted in New York and New Jersey Only; Supervision by Leiv Blad Jr., a member of the D.C.
 Bar